MohamedKiouaz/fps_highlights/ReadMe.md

 - In `main.py`, set the `folder` variable to the path to the directory containing the video files to be filtered.
 - Run the script using `python main.py` and wait for the script to finish.
 - Enjoy your new highlights !

+## Tips

+- Use PyPy instead of Python to speed up the script.
+- Use PowerToys to block the pc from going to sleep while the script is running.
+- You can use Instant Replay (or any other software) to record only the last X seconds of your gameplay.
+This will reduce the size of the video files and the time needed to process them.

 ## Dependencies